Qualcomm spins off location awareness technology

 The technology allows retailers and sports venues to track the specific location of customers on their premises and send context-aware messages, like special offers for products and services, to their smartphones.

-It is part of a growing trend in which smartphones and tablets are used to offer customised recommendations to consumers depending on where they are and what they are doing.
+It is part of a growing trend in which smartphones and tablets are used to offer customized recommendations to consumers depending on where they are and what they are doing.

 The advanced Bluetooth technology behind Gimbal, which can be more accurate than GPS and works indoors, meets standards for iBeacon technology used in Apple stores.